lnblanke/ML/cv/GoogLeNet/ReadMe.md

 paper [Going deeper with convolutions](https://arxiv.org/pdf/1409.4842.pdf) by Szegedy et al. published on CVPR 2015.
 In this paper, the author purposed a method that makes input flow through four different channels and concatenates them together.
-In this directory, we used TensorFlow and Keras framework to implement a simple GoogLeNet model and trained our fine-tuned model with Cifar 10 model, receiving a top-1 accuracy of 87%.
+In this directory, we used TensorFlow and Keras framework to implement a simple GoogLeNet model and trained our fine-tuned model with Cifar 10 model, receiving a top-1 accuracy of 90% on test set using data augmentation and weight decay.

 ### Structure of Directory